Configuring LogSources for Windows Event Logging

-LogSources is a LogicModule that provide templates to help you enable LM Logs and configure log data collection and forwarding.
-LogSources contain details about which logs to get and where to get them, and which fields should be considered for parsing.
-LogSources is available for common sources of log data.
-The following describes how to set up LogSources for Windows Event Logging.
+LogSource is a LogicModule that provides templates to help you enable LM Logs and configure log data collection and forwarding.
+LogSource contains details about which logs to get and where to get them, and which fields should be considered for parsing.
+LogSource is available for common sources of log data.

 Requirements

-The Windows Event Logging logsource type uses the LM Collector.
-When using the LM Collector with LogSources, the LM Collectors installed in your infrastructure must be version EA 31.200 or later.
+The Windows Event Logging LogSource type uses the LM Collector.
+When using the LM Collector with LogSource, the LM Collectors installed in your infrastructure must be version EA 31.200 or later.
 For information on how to upgrade a collector, see Managing Collectors.

 Configuration Options

-The following describes configuration options specific to the Windows Events Logging type of logsource.
-For information on how to add a logsource, see Creating LogSources.
+The following describes configuration details specific to the Windows Event Logging type of LogSource.
+For general information on how to add a LogSource, see Configuring a LogSource.

 Exclude Filters